andrewdempsey2018/6502-NES-easy-projects/readme.md

 1. simple.asm
 A very basic .asm file which will compile into a .NES rom.
 This program does nothing except enter an infinite loop.
 It is heavily commented for learning purposes.

-2. blink.asm
+2. boilerplate_no_sprites.asm

-3. hello.asm
+3. hello.asm A heaviliy commented 'Hello World' application for the NES.

-4. boilerplate.asm
+4. boilerplate.asm A basic NES game starting point - some sprites pallette data is loaded.

 ###